 In parallel, luxury companies continue to invest every year in data analytics software, hardware, and services.
-IDC predicts that the market for big data analytics will surpass USD $200 billion by 2020, driven by companies’ interest in managing and extracting value from the large amount of customer data available to them.
+IDC estimates that the market for big data analytics surpassed USD $200 billion in 2020, driven by companies’ interest in managing and extracting value from the large amount of customer data available to them.
 As a result, professionals with the knowledge and skills to analyse such data are in high demand and luxury brands compete to hire the best digital talents available.

 Top luxury brands embrace data-driven marketing